-Central Okanagan Crime Stoppers recently donated a piece of equipment to the Video Production department of Rutland Senior Secondary School.
+Central Okanagan Crime Stoppers donated a piece of equipment to the Video Production department of Rutland Senior Secondary School.
 The "Steadicam", which is a video stabilizing vest worth $3500, was a welcome edition to the program.
 The students, in turn, have produced 3 videos for Crime Stoppers - all with a message about the issues that students are dealing with and promoting text tipping.

 Central Okanagan Crime Stoppers will be entering the three videos in international competitions because we believe the students work is outstanding.
 Watch the videos: